 Using cannabinoids to improve the health of your skin is all the rage.
 In 2019, Grandview Research¹ valued the CBD skincare market at $698 million with an expectation that it will grow at a rate of more than 27% year over year until 2025.
-The previous year, fellow market researcher The Benchmarking Company (TBC) performed a comprehensive analysis of how many women would be willing to try CBD skin care and the types of products they prefer.
+The previous year, The Benchmarking Company analyzed women’s willingness to try CBD skincare and their preferred product types.
 Learn the results of this analysis and what they entail for the future of the cannabinoid beauty product industry.

-Simply put, cannabinoid-infused beauty products are beauty products that have been infused with non-intoxicating hemp cannabinoids.
-The most common cannabinoids used in beauty products are CBD, CBG, and CBN, and cannabinoids can be added to a wide variety of different types of beauty and skincare products.
+Simply put, cannabinoid-infused beauty products contain non-intoxicating hemp cannabinoids.
+The most common cannabinoids in beauty products are CBD, CBG, and CBN, added to various skincare and beauty items.

 Cannabinoids like CBD have been researched for their anti-inflammatory and antioxidative effects².
 Most substances in hemp appear to have at least some antioxidant potential, and reducing oxidative stress is one of the main ways that beauty products improve the appearance of skin and prevent it from aging.

 According to TBC’s report, 64% of women were already aware of the existence of cannabinoid-infused beauty products in 2018.
-Given the fact that CBD has been a national phenomenon for less than a decade, it’s impressive that the majority of women are already familiar with cannabinoid beauty products.
+Considering CBD’s rise over less than a decade, it’s remarkable that most women are already familiar with cannabinoid beauty products.

 Out of the women who have not yet tried cannabinoid-infused beauty products, 72% indicated that they would be willing to give them a shot.
 Let’s break down the willingness of women to try cannabinoid beauty products by generation: